Gesho

 Rhamnus prinoides, the shiny-leaf buckthorn, is an African shrub or small tree in the family Rhamnaceae.
-Commonly referred to as "gesho" it was first scientifically described by French botanist Charles Louis L'Héritier de Brutelle in 1789.
+Commonly referred to as gesho, it was first scientifically described by French botanist Charles Louis L'Héritier de Brutelle in 1789.

 Description

-Rhamnus prinoides occur from Ethiopia, Eritrea, and Kenya to South Africa at medium to high altitudes.
+Rhamnus prinoides occurs from Ethiopia, Eritrea and South Sudan through eastern and southern Africa to South Africa, with outlier populations in Cameroon and Yemen, at medium to high elevations.
 They grow near streams or along forest margins.
 The small edible fruits are shiny red and berry-like.